voideditor/void/CONTRIBUTING.md

 Please submit a pull request once you've made a change.
 Here are a few guidelines:

 - A PR should be about one *single* feature change.
+The fewer items you change, the more likely the PR is to be accepted.

+- Your PR should contain a description that first explains at a high level what you did, and then describes the exact files/changes you made.
+Please don't use vague statements like "refactored code" or "improved types" (instead, describe what code you refactored, or what types you changed).

 - Your title should clearly describe the change you made.

-- Your description should cover the exact files and changes you made.
-Please don't use vague statements like "refactored code" or "improved types" (instead, describe what code you refactored, or what types you changed).

 - Add tags to help us stay organized!

-- Please don't open a new issue for your PR unless the issue will require multiple PRs to finish.
+- Please don't open a new Issue for your PR.
+Just submit the PR.

-- Avoid refactoring!
-If you'd like to refactor, submit a separate pull request.
+- Avoid refactoring and making feature changes in the same PR.

+- Write good code.
+For example, a common mistake when people edit Void's config is to hard-code a default value like `'claude-3.5'` in 2+ separate places.
+Please follow best practices or describe your thought process if you had to compromise.

 # Relevant files